Kaleb Cooper

-Kaleb Cooper (born 2 July 1998) is an English farmer and media personality.
-He is best known for appearing on farming documentary show Clarkson's Farm, assisting Jeremy Clarkson.
+Kaleb Wayne Cooper (born 2 July 1998) is an English farmer, media personality and author.
+He is best known for appearing on farming documentary show Clarkson's Farm (2021–present), assisting Jeremy Clarkson.
 He also has written books such as The World According to Kaleb, and has toured with a live show.

 Early life

-Cooper was born in Chipping Norton, Oxfordshire, England.
-He does not come from a farming background, his parents divorced when he was 12-years-old.

-He began farming at age 13, rearing hens and selling their eggs, and by helping out at a dairy farm.
+Kaleb Wayne Cooper was born in Chipping Norton, Oxfordshire, England.
+He does not come from a farming background.
+His parents divorced when he was 12.
+He began farming when he was 13, rearing hens and selling their eggs, and by helping out at a dairy farm.

 Career

 He rose to public prominence in 2021, when he appeared in Clarkson's Farm on Amazon Prime Video as an experienced farm hand helping novice farmer Jeremy Clarkson.
 He had previously worked on the farm when it was managed by Howard Pauling.

 The British Farming Awards have established the "Kaleb Cooper New Entrant of the Year Award" for candidates aged 6–17 who are new to farming.
 They showcase the dedication and hard work of children and teens starting a farming endeavour.

+In 2025 Prime Video commissioned a four-part show called Kaleb: Down Under that will see Cooper go to Australia as he embarks on his first solo trip to one of the world's biggest farming markets.